There are four vegetation communities present at the South Lawson Park bushcare site:

 The purpose of bushcare is to contribute to the preservation of the naturally evolved bushlands and ecosystems of a region.
 So for the purposes of bushcare, a weed is considered to be a plant that is growing in or is likely to spread into but is not a naturally evolved species of the local and regional bushland and ecosystems.
 So a weed can be an overseas species, or an Australian native species that has been transferred into an ecosystem to which it does not naturally belong.

 Some, but not all, introduced plants, in the absence of the natural population control factors of their original ecosystem, grow and spread so vigorously that they destroy many of the locally and regionally evolved plants that constitute the local ecosystem, significantly altering and even destroying the functioning of that ecosystem.
-This type of weed may be declared noxious by the NSW Minister for Primary Industries and then public authorities and private landowners are required to manage the weed in a specified way.
+This type of weed may be declared a “Priority Weed” or a “Weed of Regional Concern” under the NSW Biosecurity Act 2015 and public authorities and private landowners are required to manage the weed in a specified way.

 This listing of site weeds is not meant to be exhaustive.